Invoca/developer-docs/source/api_documentation/transactions_api/_custom_data_params.rst

 2. (All formats) Custom Data and Signal fields can be accessed in the response by specifying the special `$invoca_custom_columns` constant in your `include_columns` parameter, or mentioning specific fields that you want to include, e.g. `include_columns=transaction_id,start_time_local,utm_medium,gclid,Quote,Purchase%20Made`.

-The Partner (API) Name is used as the field name returned by the Transactions API.
-Any Custom Data or Signal fields named the same as a standard Invoca Transactions API field will be returned by the API rather than the standard field.

 Example response: